simpleviewinc/mongolayer/README.md

 });
 ```

-The advantage of the hook system is that we can create a beforeFilter hook which will make that getting "active" posts much, much simpler.
+Let's simplify this, using the hook system we can create a beforeFilter hook which will make getting "active" posts much, much simpler.

 ```js
 model.addHook({